jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 - Custom profiling of process-network events.

 ## What does the ETW examples cover?
 The simpler version within this folder shows how tthe ETW helper class receive network events.
+The upcoming example will cover a form of custom profiling of network events.

 In case you missed the comments within the example, the following powershell command will be useful for any ETW provider (in this case `Microsoft-Windows-Kernel-Network`):
 ```powershell